youknowone/apple-sys/README.md

 # Contributing

 There are no plans for apple-sys to distribute generated or manually changed code.
 We shall just manage bindgen rules.
-Look in the project root directory's "Bindgen.toml" file.
+Look in the project root directory's "bindgen/Bindgen.toml" file.